Air Source Heat Pumps (ASHP)

 How does it actually work?

 Air to water heat pumps are stand-alone units, roughly the same size as an air conditioning outdoor unit, which are placed outside your home or business, so normally no digging or underground pipework is required.
-They provide hot water to a buffer vessel for your heating or to a cylinder for your hot water – they are not combis; they need a cylinder!
+They provide hot water to a buffer vessel for your heating or to a cylinder for your hot water.
+They are not combis; they need a cylinder!

 Is it a fridge in reverse?